Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 - the code must be DRY
 - there can be some global constants to help prevent typos. eg `const DELIVERED="DELIVERED"`
 - functions are supposed to return very specific things
-- All the functions above should take in at least one argument, the data array and should work with similar data.
+- All of your functions stated above should take in at least one argument, the data array and should work with similar data.